-Approximate Bayesian Computation (ABC) has seen use in situations where the likelihood function is either unable to be given analytically, or is slow/costly to evaluate or maximize but for which data are simple to simulate.
+Approximate Bayesian Computation (ABC) has seen use in situations where the likelihood function is either unable to be given analytically, or is slow or costly to evaluate or maximize but for which data are simple to simulate.
 It has been seen to be used to great effect in the areas of population genetics (Beaumont et al., 2002) and ecology (Csilléry et al., 2010).
-It is applied to flood frequency estimation for two primary reasons: firstly, it will be implemented to never fail to give parameter estimates for the Generalised Logistic distribution, and secondly to help with uncertainty quantification by generating posterior distributions from which statistics of relevance can be computed.
-The method is outlined here, see Sunnåker et al. (2013) or Turner and Van Zandt (2012) for a more comprehensive introduction to the field, and Erhardt and Sisson (2015) for an application in extreme value analysis.
+The method is outlined here, although Sunnåker et al. (2013) and Turner and Van Zandt (2012) give a more comprehensive introduction to the field, and Erhardt and Sisson (2015) describe an application in extreme value analysis.
+In a similar vein to ABC is Generalized Likelihood Uncertainty Estimation (GLUE) which is based on addressing the issue of computationally difficult full probabilistic specifications of models.
+Beven and Binley (1992) developed this process, and subsequent work has discussed the finer points of acceptance thresholds in this method (Blazhova and Beven, 2009).
+The common points of GLUE and ABC were briefly discussed in Nott et al. (2012).

-ABC aims to draw from the posterior distribution pθX) of the parameters θ given the data X by taking candidate parameter choices, simulating data from them, and comparing summary statistics of this data to summary statistics of the actual observations.
+ABC aims to draw from the posterior distribution pθX) of the parameters θ given the data X by taking candidate parameter choices, simulating data from them, and comparing summary statistics of these data to summary statistics of the actual observations.
 If they are close enough, the candidate parameters are kept, and are counted as an approximate draw from the posterior distribution.
 Otherwise they are discarded.

 In our implementation we require: a sufficient summary statistic S(x) for the GLO parameters, a distance metric d(s1, s2) and a prior distribution π(θ) from which to draw candidate parameter choices.